joereddington/todo.txt/workspace.md

 Okay, why don't I just fix the problem?
 It's the import of the results.
 That's a seperate file.
 No, drink and nap.
 - 16/05/19 smallest next step:  copy the file into the folder.

+## 16/05/19 17:07
+So what's the next action? is it...
+What is it?

+Let's talk about were we are.
+I've moved to an object oriented wayo f doing THINGs.
+I'm passing most of the tests but I'm also using the old way of recording exams so MAYBE we should start again and read all of those.
+Let's read all of those.